-All communication concerning Award applications and administration should be addressed to Dr Davor Stanic, FightMND Research Co-ordinator at researchgrants@fightmnd.org.au.
+All communication concerning FightMND grant applications and administration should be addressed to the FightMND Cure team, at researchgrants@fightmnd.org.au.

-1. FUNDING ARRANGEMENTS
+1. Funding Arrangements

 - 1.1.
-FightMND Scholarship and Project Grant-in-Aid Awards are time limited and applicants should ensure that proper consideration is given to this in the proposal.
+FightMND research Grants are time limited and applicants should ensure that proper consideration is given to this in the proposal.
 When the project is approved in principle, the initial sum awarded by FightMND will be for the first year only.
 Approval of funding for subsequent years, at twelve (12) monthly intervals will be subject to the receipt, from the Applicant, of satisfactory project progress and financial reports.
-Members of FightMND, Cure Sub-Committee and Board will review progress reports to decide outcomes. - 1.2.
+Members of FightMND team and Board will review progress reports to decide outcomes. - 1.2.
 If the applicant under-spends in any year, FightMND can, at its discretion, give approval for the balance to be carried into the following year.
 Expenditure beyond the end date will only be permitted if authorised by FightMND in advance.
-Requests must be made by email to Dr Davor Stanic, FightMND Research Co-ordinator, at researchgrants@fightmnd.org.au at least eight weeks prior to the original completion date. - 1.3.
-The value of the Award is for \$100,000 per annum for a period of 3 years.
-The Scholarship component of the Award will cover the student stipend of \$30,000 per annum.
-The award will also cover research expenses directly attributable to the student's project as a Grant-in-Aid to the value of \$65,000 per annum. - 1.4.
-FightMND will not meet indirect or overhead costs or on-costs of the Administering Institution such as: general travel, finance services, staff facilities, staff development, public relations, institutional libraries, routine secretarial work, personnel services, stationery or contributions to general departmental costs, and publication costs (except for those necessary to enable open access for publications). - 1.5.
-Conference attendance: FightMND will allow up to \$5,000 per annum towards the cost of relevant conference attendance by the PhD candidate.
+Requests must be made by contacting FightMND at least eight weeks prior to the original completion date, by email to the FightMND Cure team at researchgrants@fightmnd.org.au. - 1.3.
+The value of the Angie Cunningham PhD Scholarship and Grant-in-Aid Award is for \$65,000 per annum for a period of 3 years.
+The Scholarship component of the Award will cover the student stipend of \$35,000 per annum.
+The award will also cover research expenses directly attributable to the student's project as a Grant-in-Aid to the value of \$30,000 per annum, and up to \$10,000 over the 3-year duration of the PhD Candidature towards the cost of relevant conference attendance by the PhD candidate.

+- 1.4.
+FightMND will not meet indirect or overhead costs or on-costs of the Administering Institution, such as: general travel, finance services, staff facilities, staff development, public relations, institutional libraries, routine secretarial work, personnel services, stationery or contributions to general departmental costs, and publication costs (except for those necessary to enable open access for publications). - 1.5.
+Conference attendance: FightMND will allow up to \$10,000 over the 3-year duration of the PhD Candidature towards the cost of relevant conference attendance by the PhD candidate.
 This may be used during the life of the project towards the costs of registration fees and travel, but not to cover separate hotel accommodation or other subsistence costs.
 Invoices, receipts or other evidence of spending must be provided.
 The PhD candidate is encouraged to present their work, and is expected to attend and present at one relevant meeting per year. - 1.6.
 Payment of instalments is conditional on receipt and approval of satisfactory project progress and financial reports (see Terms and Conditions 1.1 and 15.1). - 1.7.
 Funding from other sources: financial support for clearly defined aspects of a project from separate funding sources is permitted under FightMND grants.
 Such supplementary funding must be disclosed at the time of the grant application or at the time such funding is received.

-2. EQUIPMENT
+2. Equipment

 2.1.
-FightMND will not fund any equipment purchase as part of this Award.
+FightMND will not fund any equipment purchase as part of a FightMND grant.

-3. ETHICAL CONSIDERATIONS
+3. Ethical Considerations

-- 3.1.
-It is the responsibility of the Applicant to have ethics approval for all planned research as required.
-This should ideally be in place at the time of applying for funding. - 3.2.
-Ethics approvals must be received, and copies provided to FightMND upon request, prior to the Award commencing.
+3.1.
+It is the responsibility of the Applicant to have ethics approval for all or part of the planned research.
+This should ideally be in place at the time of applying for funding.

+3.2.
+Approvals must be received, and copies provided to FightMND upon request, prior to the Grant commencing.